[REPORT] From Vision to Code: A Guide to Aligning Business Strategy with Software Development Goals is published!

 #1 Facebook

 Although partially, Facebook is making use of React js.
 Their webpage is built with React, as the script that is blended in the application code.
+The use of React on their webpage includes the news feed, profiles, posts, comments, notifications, and other interactive components.
 The mobile app is also built with a version of React called React Native which is similar, although responsible for displaying the iOS and Android native components instead of the DOM elements.

 #2 Instagram